Hiring practices to support today’s diverse workforce

 Offer implicit bias training

-Implicit bias — unconscious preferences, assumptions, attitudes, or judgments made about a person’s race, gender, age, ability, or other trait, which can influence decision-making and the way that people act towards others, often leading to discriminatory behavior — can create disparities in hiring practices, evaluations, promotions, and more.
-Implicit bias based on race shows up in 70 to 75 percent of Americans who participate in an implicit bias test, which can have a big impact when it comes to making subjective decisions about potential employees.2 Company-wide trainings that help employees identify and mitigate unconscious bias can help raise awareness and demonstrate the need for strategies that support diversity.
+Implicit bias refers to unconscious preferences, assumptions, attitudes, or judgments made about a person’s race, gender, age, ability, or other trait, that can influence decision-making and the way that people act towards others.
+This sort of bias can often lead to discriminatory behavior and can create disparities in hiring practices, evaluations, promotions, and more.
+Implicit bias based on race shows up in 70–75% of Americans who participate in an implicit bias test, which can have a big impact when it comes to making subjective decisions about potential employees.2 Company-wide trainings that help employees identify and mitigate unconscious bias can help raise awareness and demonstrate the need for strategies that support diversity.

 Adopt “blind hiring” strategies

 Employers can take steps to reduce implicit bias at all stages of the hiring process — from creation of job descriptions to selecting a candidate:

 Studies have found that certain terms in job descriptions can be perceived as more masculine or feminine, often influencing gender selection for the role.
 Keep terms neutral and consider having the job description screened for inclusive language.

 Consider adding text to your job posting indicating your company’s policy towards equal employment and link to your company’s inclusion and diversity web page.